frankopandzic/Node_Rank-Lab_assignment/README.md

 # Node_Rank-Lab_assignment
-Calculating ranks of nodes of a given graph
+Calculating ranks of nodes of a given graph.

 Graph input is given as followed: